ash-project/ash/documentation/topics/resources/embedded-resources.md

 ```

 > ### embedded resources can't do everything {: .info}
 > Embedded resources cannot have aggregates, or expression calculations that rely on data-layer-specific capabilities.
-It typically depends on the data layer what embedded resources can/can't do.

 ## Adding embedded resource attributes